hive-engine/steemsmartcontracts-wiki/Market-Smart-Contract.md

 ```

 ### sell:
-Sells STEEMP for tokens.
+Sells tokens for STEEMP.
-The STEEMP that you are trying to exchange are locked into the smart contract.
+The tokens that you are trying to exchange are locked into the smart contract.

  - parameters:
-	- symbol (string): symbol of the token you want to sell the STEEMP for
+	- symbol (string): symbol of the token you want to sell
-	- quantity (number): quantity of STEEMP to sell
+	- quantity (number): quantity of tokens to sell
-	- price (number): number of tokens / STEEMP
+	- price (number): minimum number of STEEMP/token you are willing to sell

 - example:
 ```